Japan Summer Trip. Day 2: Osaka

 Wakuwaku Land is located in the ground floor

-Miniaturize modeled of past era
+Miniaturize a model of the past era.

-The Shintennoji Temple entrance
+The Shitennoji Temple entrance

-Everything is odd, 5-storey pagoda
+Everything is odd, 5-story pagoda

 The main temple

-The Gokuraku-jodo also known as Honbo Garden
+The Gokuraku-jodo, also known as Honbo Garden

 The stream was crystal clear.
 Rasa macam nak berendam je.